pelmered/laravel-http-client-auth-helper/README.md

   ]
 )->baseUrl('https://example.com/api');
 ```

-to use it later like:
+to use it later like this:
 ```php
 $this->client->get('posts');